DanielleDaly/milestone-project-3-python/README.md

 ### Welcome Message and Game Explanation

 - An initial welcome message is displayed to the user.
-This welcomes the user to the game and below the user is given a brief discription of how to play the game.
+This welcomes the user to the game and below the user is given a brief description of how to play the game.
 The user must try to guess a target number between 1 and 100.
 The user has a maximum number of 5 guesses in which to guess the correct answer.

     - Welcome message displayed: